-A child with DI is very thirsty and passes a lot of urine.
-The symptoms depend on how much ADH the child can make.
-If they can still make some the child may just get up at night to drink and pass urine.
-If they can make very little they can be so thirsty they will drink from anywhere, including flower vases, taps and puddles.
+A child with arginine vasopressin deficiency is very thirsty and passes a lot of urine.
+The symptoms depend on how much vasopressin the child can make.
+If they can still make some, the child may just get up at night to drink and pass urine.
+If they can make very little, they can be so thirsty they will drink from anywhere, which may include vases, taps and puddles.

 When these symptoms are first noticed many parents and professionals naturally assume this is a behavioural problem and try to restrict the child's drinking.
-If a child has DI this would obviously be very upsetting for a child and should prompt families and professionals to consider further tests.
+If a child has arginine vasopressin deficiency, this would be very upsetting for a child and should prompt families and professionals to consider further assessment.

-Usually, affected children remain well if they can drink enough, but if they become dehydrated, they may become very ill.
+Usually, affected children remain well if they can drink enough, but if they cannot drink sufficiently, for instance if unwell, they may become seriously poorly.
 If treatment with fluids is not given the child may die.